-I was looking through the adoptable dogs here on Dogtime to see which dog we should feature for our weekly newsletter.
-I like to choose less adoptable pets to feature, and one week I stumbled upon a 12-year-old chihuahua named Candy.
-She looked terrified in her intake photo: her eyes wide, her stance clearly showing she does not want to be taken into this foreign place.
+I was looking through the adoptable dogs here on Dogtime to see which dog we should share with our followers.
+I like to choose less adoptable pets to feature.
+Then, one week I stumbled upon a 12-year-old chihuahua named Candy.
+She looked terrified in her intake photo: her eyes wide, her stance clearly showing she didn’t want to be taken into this foreign place.
 Her owners had dropped her off after having her for seven years, claiming that she was highly aggressive and not housebroken.
-I looked further into her profile and saw she was in Chatsworth, California, only a half hour drive away from my Hollywood apartment.
+I looked further into her profile and saw she was in Chatsworth, California–only a half-hour drive away from my Hollywood apartment.

 Something about her just clicked with me.
-Her intake photo reminded me of when I first met my dog Betty, a shy chihuahua mix that will shower you with love once she gets to know you.
+Her intake photo reminded me of when I first met my dog Betty, a shy chihuahua mix who will shower you with love once she gets to know you.
 I felt that Candy was similar, somehow.
-Call it a Doggy Sixth Sense.
+Call it a “doggy sixth sense.”
 I told myself that if no one had adopted Candy by the end of the week, at the very least I would take her out of the shelter and foster her.

 I called the shelter daily to check in on Candy.
 Every day for a week, she was still there.
 On my seventh day of calling, I asked if she was on an alert list to be euthanized, and they said within a couple of days time she would be.
 I argued with myself as to why I shouldn’t go get this dog.
 Senior dogs are hard to take care of!
 What if she has a slew of health issues?
 What if she is highly aggressive?
 And how am I going to make time to potty train an adult dog?
 These all seemed like good reasons not to foster, let alone adopt, a senior dog like Candy.
 After all, I lead a busy enough life and already have one small dog and a sassy calico cat, I can’t add more to the mix.